likelet/IDEA/README.md

 ```
 function to run application locally; Since there is only one function in this package, you can also print help massege in your R console;

-**For server or computer without GUI(Run IDEA on a sever)**<br/>
+**For server or computer without GUI (Run IDEA on a server)**<br/>
-Install shiny-server first and finish the configurations step refers to [http://rstudio.github.io/shiny-server/latest/](http://rstudio.github.io/shiny-server/latest/)<br/>
+Install shiny-server first and finish the configurations step according to [http://rstudio.github.io/shiny-server/latest/](http://rstudio.github.io/shiny-server/latest/)<br/>
-Clone this package and install the dependencies mentioned above in your R environment; <br/>
+Pull the package and install dependencies into your R environment; <br/>
-Copy _IDEA_ folder under _inst_ dir into /srv/shiny-sever/ (or orther app location you configured in shiny-sever)<br/>
+Copy _IDEA_ folder under _inst_ dir into /srv/shiny-sever/ (or orther app location configured in `shiny-sever.conf` file)<br/>
 Configure the server network/firewall options like open the shiny port(3838 default), internal IP access (please refer to shiny-server configuration step);<br/>

-Input the server ip address with port number and enjoy your IDEA analysis trip :).<br/>
+Access the server ip address along with port number and enjoy your IDEA analysis trip :).<br/>

 Developing Environment
 -------------